 It’s a scorcher today.

-I’ve got grease all over me, trying to fix this axel on a Volkswagen.
+I'm covered in grease, trying to fix this axel on a Volkswagen.
 It’s been a piece to deal with.
 I prefer American-made cars.
 International cars are a bit more complex and take a bit longer to fix.

 As I am tightening a bolt I can’t help but look over my shoulder in my dream car.
 1970 Chevelle.
 I found her when I was at a junkyard looking for spare parts.
 There she was, singing for me.
 She is my girl.